 Passholder Insights: Keep an ear out if you’re traveling by yourself, many times cast members to call out for single riders on the attractions that don’t have a single rider line.

 It’s all about strategy when it comes to the single rider lines at Disney World.
-For us, we love being able to experience attractions together, especially for the memory maker videos and pictures on the ride.
+For us, we love being able to experience attractions together, especially from the memory maker videos and pictures on the ride.
 We tend to use the single rider lines when we’re looking to sneak in an additional ride or on the really busy days at the park.
 They are a great way to fit in more attractions.
 One last ride on Expedition Everest?
 Definitely.
 Single rider line here we come!